 Sarah Vanhee (°1980, Oostende, BE)

 Sarah Vanhee is an artist, performer and author.
 Her interdisciplinary work travels in between civil space and institutional art field.
-She worked in prisons, private living rooms, theatres, on public canvases, in corporate meeting rooms, etc. Recent works include amongst others Unforetold (stage performance), The Making of Justice (film), Oblivion (stage performance), Untitled (meetings in private houses), Lecture For Every One (series of intrusions), The C-Project (artist novel and work in public space), the Great Public Sale of Unrealized but Brilliant Ideas (auction), Turning Turning (performance).
+She worked in open fields, prisons, private living rooms, theatres, on public canvases, in corporate meeting rooms, etc. Recent works include amongst others undercurrents (intervention), collected screams (lecture-performance), Unforetold (stage performance), The Making of Justice (film), Oblivion (stage performance), Untitled (meetings in private houses), Lecture For Every One (series of intrusions), The C-Project (artist novel and work in public space).

-Vanhee's work has been presented widely internationally in diverse contexts such as Kunstenfestivaldesarts (Brussels), Van Abbe Museum (Eindhoven), Centre Pompidou (Metz), Arnolfini Gallery (Bristol), iDans (Istanbul), Printemps de Septembre (Toulouse), Forum Alpbach, HAU (Berlin), Festival Actoral (Marseille), PuSh Festival (Vancouver), Jihlavava IDFF etc. She co-published Untranslatables and wrote The Miraculous Life of Claire C and TT, as well as other texts.
+While strongly embedded locally, Vanhee's work has been presented widely internationally in diverse contexts such as Wiener Festwochen (AT), Museo Reina Sofia (Madrid), Kunstenfestivaldesarts (Brussels), FTA (Montreal), Festival Actoral (Marseille), PuSh Festival (Vancouver), Jihlavava IDFF, Van Abbe Museum (Eindhoven), Centre Pompidou (Metz), Short Theatre (Rome), iDans (Istanbul), Printemps de Septembre (Toulouse), Forum Alpbach, Noorderzon (Groningen) etc. She co-published Untranslatables and wrote The Miraculous Life of Claire C and TT, as well as other texts.
 She regularly collaborates with CAMPO (Ghent) and is founding member of Manyone vzw.
 Sarah Vanhee is supported by Buda Art Centre for the period 2017- 2021, as well as by the APAP network (Creative Europe Programme of the European Union).
 From September 2018 on, she is a doctoral student at the Antwerp School of Arts, in collaboration with the Antwerp Research Institute for the Arts.
-She was awarded a mandate for her research project “Bodies Of Knowledge - the public space as a forum for the exchange of repressed or underexposed knowledge.”
+She was awarded a mandate for her research project “bodies of knowledge - the public space as a forum for the exchange of repressed or underexposed knowledge.”

 May 2018 was the premiere of Unforetold, a piece for black box, made in close collaboration with seven small beings between 8 and 11 years old.
 Unforetold is a work in complete darkness, as a magical place where everything is still or again possible, and small creatures evoke new worlds into being.
 The piece is currently on tour throughout Europe.